wwwouaiebe/OsmGtfsCompare/README.md

 ### Error R006: invalid name for route ...

 The name of a route must be 'Bus ' + the ref tag of the route + ': ' + the from tag of the route + ' → ' + the to tag of the route

-### Error R007: missing from, to, ref or name tags for route ...

-A tag name, from, to or ref is missing

 ### Error R008: an unordered object with a role ... is found in the ways of route ...